Azure/azure-sdk-for-net/sdk/eventgrid/Azure.Messaging.EventGrid/src/MigrationGuide.md

 - Publishing and deserializing [CloudEvents](https://cloudevents.io/) using the Azure.Core `CloudEvent` type
 - Methods that allow publishing a single event in addition to lists of events
 - Ability to use a custom serializer for the Data of an event
-- Ability to publish custom schema events
+- Ability to publish events with a custom schema
-- Generate a SAS token using the `EventGridSasBuilder`
+- Generate a shared access signature token using the `EventGridSasBuilder`

 ## Important changes

 ### Package names and namespaces

 Package names and the namespace root for the modern Azure client libraries for .NET have changed.
-Each will follow the pattern Azure.[Area].[Service] where the legacy clients followed the pattern Microsoft.Azure.[Service].
+Each will follow the pattern `Azure.[Area].[Service]` where the legacy clients followed the pattern `Microsoft.Azure.[Service]`.
 This provides a quick and accessible means to help understand, at a glance, whether you are using the modern or legacy clients.

 In the case of Event Grid, the modern client libraries have packages and namespaces that begin with Azure.Messaging.EventGrid and were released beginning with version 4.
 The legacy client libraries have packages and namespaces that begin with Microsoft.Azure.EventGrid and a version of 3.x.x or below.

 ### Client naming and constructors

-In Microsoft.Azure.EventGrid, the `EventGridClient` was instantiated by passing the `TopicCredentials` into the constructor:
+In `Microsoft.Azure.EventGrid`, the `EventGridClient` was instantiated by passing the `TopicCredentials` into the constructor:
 ```C#
 string topicEndpoint = "https://<topic-name>.<region>-1.eventgrid.azure.net/api/events";
 string topicKey = "<topic-key>";